qossayrida/WirelessCommsCalculator/README.md

 5. **Cellular System Design**:
     - Assists in designing a cellular system based on user inputs.

+## Deployment

+The project is deployed and can be accessed at [https://qossayrida.github.io/WirelessCommsCalculator](https://qossayrida.github.io/WirelessCommsCalculator).

 ## Setup

 To run this project locally, follow these steps: